-- work with Mieshelle Nagelschneider ACCBC or Dr. Jim Shultz (cat behaviorist and licensed vet).
+- work with Mieshelle Nagelschneider C.A.T.
+Counselor or Dr. Shultz (cat behaviorist and licensed vet).

 - our clients have the chance to be part of our behavior studies to not only help their cat(s), but cats everywhere with litter box issues.

 Again, a litter box issue is rarely just a litter box issue!
 It can begin as a simple issue, but then manifest into several issues rolled into one with many interdependent variables (anyone for a game of chess?).
 Let our behaviorists help you and your cat with an issue that you probably didn’t realize had turned into a complex one where cookie cutter advice isn’t appropriate.

 Note: If your cat is defecating outside of the box (not urinating), this is a unique problem.
 Please visit our defecation page.